hammerheim-game/hammerheim-rules/8-scenarios.md

 _Often these individuals are killed before they even get to the city but once in a while one will get lucky and actually make it that far.
-Sometimes their families are happy to see the young fool go but once in a while, a rich merchant or noble will actually pay to have his son saved from his inevitable fate in Mordheim._
+Sometimes their families are happy to see the young fool go but occasionally, a rich merchant or noble will actually pay to have his son saved from his inevitable fate in Mordheim._

 _The warbands have heard rumours that a powerful man’s son has